 This is authentic farmland that is tended by locals, so you're likely to get the opportunity to observe rural farming techniques (many of which have remained unchanged).
 This is not a simulated farm experience, it is the real thing, so what you'll see (preparation, planting, tending, harvesting) is completely dependent on the timing and season.
 Your guide will be with you to answer any questions you may have.

-The walk concludes at a small rural farm where you can have lunch prepared by a local family where you can also relax in a hammock in the shade.
+The walk concludes at a small rural farm where your lunch will be prepared by a local family and you can relax in a hammock in the shade.

 The bicycle ride ends back in the village of Cheasmorn where there will be a tuk-tuk waiting to take you back to Siem Reap, arriving back at your hotel at approximately 4:30pm.